Look who I met - The Kitten Lady!

 |Gogi, photo by Madelene|

 We are currently in the heart of "kitten season" - that crucial time of year when strays are having litters and shelters are filled to the brim.
 Kittens only need a little space and usually just a month or two of your time.
-Shelters like Happy Cats Haven provide all the supplies and vet care: you just supply the space and the love - they need you!
+Shelters like Happy Cats Haven provide all the supplies and vet care: you just supply the area and the love - they need you!

 If fostering isn't in the cards for you right now, you can also help by donating items through their Amazon Wish List.